Dpoudel18/PittPads/README.md

 For your convenience, pre-scraped data has already been provided in the src folder.

 Step 2: Cleaning Data
 - Once the scraping is complete, craigslist.py cleans the craigslist_apartments_final.csv file by dropping any rows with missing values in the following columns: name, zipcode, price, and location (address).
 - The cleaned data will be written to a new CSV file named cleaned_cl_data.csv in a folder called data.

 Again, for convenience, pre-cleaned data has been provided for you, as running craigslist.py can take up to an hour.

+## Zillow Scraping and Cleaning
+Scraping and Cleaning Data
+- The zillow.py file is responsible for scraping and cleaning data from Zillow.
+Due to rate limit imposed by Zillow, there are relatively few rows scraped for Zillow compared to other sources.
+- The command to run the Zillow scraper is `python3 zillow.py`
+- The scraped data will be saved as `data/cleaned_zillow_data.csv` in the data folder.
+- The Streamlit application will be then reading the data from `cleaned_zillow_data.csv` file in the data folder.

 ## Running the PittPads Application
 To successfully run the PittPads application, please follow these instructions: